“Creditors have better memories than debtors.” –– Benjamin

 When you shop at specific stores.

-I just recently signed up for the Walmart in store credit card.
-I was impressed by the cashback feature and I must admit that I shop at Walmart pretty often.
+I just recently signed up for the Target in store credit card.
+I was impressed by the cashback feature and I must admit that I shop at Target pretty often.
 Actually, to be honest I do the majority of my grocery shopping there.
 When you find yourself shopping at the same store repeatedly it makes sense to sign up for their specific credit card it the offer is strong enough.
-My new Walmart credit card comes with no annual fee, 1.25% cashback, and a $15 signing bonus.
-The interest sucks but I don’t plan on holding a balance.
+My new Target credit card comes with no annual fee and 5% cashback.
+The interest sucks but I don't plan on holding a balance.

 When you travel often.